IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 ---
-title: UID2 SDK for C#/.NET
+title: UID2 SDK for C# / .NET
-description: Reference information about the C#/.NET server-side SDK.
+description: Reference information about the C# / .NET server-side SDK.
 hide_table_of_contents: false
 sidebar_position: 03
 ---

-# UID2 SDK for C#/.NET (Server-Side) Reference Guide
+# UID2 SDK for C# / .NET (Server-Side) Reference Guide

 You can use UID2 server-side SDKs to facilitate decrypting of UID2 advertising tokens to access the raw UID2.